EdPutans/homepage-frontend/README.md

-# A replacement for the default homepage on your browser
+# Homepagie - A replacement for your browser's default homepage

 Just copy the link and set as the homepage in your browser.
 That's it.